 "What can I do to help you with?"
 Sue asks.
 Seriously.
 She's not the brightest.

-“We need to smoke a pork butt for the pulled pork sliders, which I need by five.
-I also need to get ready for tonight’s catering gig,” Todd looks over at Sue who is giggling over the word “butt.”
-“This is a $12,000 wedding catering job, and unless you want the bride to stab our eyes out with a butter knife, we had better get cracking.
+"We need to smoke a pork butt for the pulled pork sliders, which I need by five.
+I also need to get ready for tonight's catering gig," Todd says as he looks over at Sue who is giggling over the word "butt."
+"This is a $12,000 wedding catering job, and unless you want the bride to stab our eyes out with a butter knife, we had better get cracking.
 I mean that literally.
-I need 8 dozen eggs for the crème brulee.”
+I need eight dozen eggs for the crème brulee.”

 With this many eggs, you could make the crème de la crème brulee.